roberttidey/GivEnergyScripts/README.md

-# GivEnergy API powershell scripts
+# GivEnergy API powershell scripts + some python

-Note that you may have to enable running powershell scripts.
+For Powershell you may have to enable running powershell scripts.
 Search for a guide on how to do this.
+I have converted GE-DaysIntervalDataPoints.ps1 to a python version.
+I may do this to the others

 ## GE-DaysDataPoints.ps1
 - Script to extract daily summary for a range of dates to a csv file